 For my son & I both, eating out is just one of those things that keeps us happy, and I'm talking "real" restaurants.
 I

 haven't eaten at a fast food chain in over 25 years.
-When I eat out, you can bet it going to be delicious.
+When I eat out, you can bet it is going to be delicious.
 I won't waste the

-There are some Loopers that almost never eat out, and many keep their same 'eating out' routine that they enjoyed
+There are some Loopers that almost never eat out, and many keep their same 'eating out' routine that they enjoyed at

-lunch and snacks on their boat.
+snacks on their boat.